Security Principles and Compliance Specifics Governing tiCrypt

 Secure JavaScript Delivery

-For high availability across platforms, the tiCrypt frontend is web-based and employs technologies such as HTML5, AngularJS, ASM-JS, etc. While this provides a modern, highly functional front end, the use of web technologies opens a significant potential vulnerability: injecting malicious JavaScript code that steals private keys.
+For high availability across platforms, the tiCrypt frontend is web-based and employs technologies such as HTML5, AngularJS, ASM-JS, etc. While this provides a modern, highly functional frontend, using web technologies opens a significant potential vulnerability: injecting malicious JavaScript code that steals private keys.

 tiCrypt uses multiple mechanisms to mitigate the risk of compromised JavasScript:

-Because tiCrypt has multiple client-side configuration and content security checks, we provide users with an application, tiCrypt Connect. tiCrypt Connect serves the front-end locally and will automatically update it whenever it detects a new version.
+Because tiCrypt has multiple client-side configurations and content security checks, we provide users with an application, tiCrypt Connect. tiCrypt Connect serves the frontend locally and will automatically update it whenever it detects a new version.
 Additionally, clients control which tiCrypt versions are available to their users.
-Finally, tiCrypt Connect works in tandem with the front end to establish secure VM connections and to ensure that all traffic is authenticated, locking down sessions if unauthenticated.
+Finally, tiCrypt Connect works in tandem with the front end to establish secure VM connections and ensure that all traffic is authenticated, locking down sessions if unauthenticated.

 Key Escrow